ruuffian/wordle-solver/README.md

 There are some BIG plans for this little project, hopefully some or all of these come to fruition.

+    1. Rewrite documentation and add some argument sugar to make methods more clear + encapsulate the code better
-    1. Implement argument validation for word length, unknown characters/symbols etc
+    2. Implement argument validation for word length, unknown characters/symbols etc
-    2. Improve word suggestion algorithm, ideally with more/better datapoints and normalized scores
+    3. Improve word suggestion algorithm, ideally with more/better datapoints and normalized scores
-    3. Connecting the I/O so that there is a Human mode that waits for input and Bot mode that autocompletes the puzzle
+    4. Connecting the I/O so that there is a Human mode that waits for input and Bot mode that autocompletes the puzzle
-    4. Frontend display of the bot's pass at each days wordle, hosted on gitpages
+    5. Frontend display of the bot's pass at each days wordle, hosted on gitpages
-    5. Bot History -basically a history of each day's wordle, with how many tries the bot took
+    6. Bot History -basically a history of each day's wordle, with how many tries the bot took
-    6. Poll Twitter to gather global data on each day's wordle, specifically the copy-paste block that wordle offers
+    7. Poll Twitter to gather global data on each day's wordle, specifically the copy-paste block that wordle offers
-    7. Analyze Twitter data to find regional avgs, common words etc
+    8. Analyze Twitter data to find regional avgs, common words etc
-    8. DIsplay Twitter info on gitpage
+    9. DIsplay Twitter info on gitpage

 ## License